-Secondly, inline CSS is used to add CSS rules to one or two elements on a web page.
+Secondly, inline styles are used to add CSS rules to one or two elements on a web page.
 So, if you want to set the width of a paragraph of text to 500px, you could do so.
 But if you wanted to set the width of multiple paragraphs of text to 500px, you should use another method of styling.

 When used sparingly, inline CSS is a good way to apply styles to elements on a web page.
 However, overuse of CSS inline can easily result in messy code.

 It is often better to use internal or external CSS when you want to apply a large list of rules to an element.
 So, if you want to apply six or seven CSS properties to an element, you may want to avoid using CSS inline.

 This is because, as we mentioned, overuse of inline CSS can make your code messier.
 If you have six CSS rules contained within an HTML element, it makes it more difficult to see the element itself in your code.

 Inline CSS styles allow you to apply a style to a specific element on a web page.
-In general, using inline CSS is best when you want to preview a change, or apply a style to one or two elements on a web page.
+In general, using CSS inline is best when you want to preview a change or style only a few elements on a web page.
 If you want to apply more styles to an element, using internal or external style sheets is usually preferred.